danascheider/skyrim_inventory_management/docs/in_game_items/potions-alchemical-property.md

 ## Matching Canonical Models

 This join model does not validate the presence of a corresponding canonical model when it's created, both to avoid expensive database queries and to reflect the fact that not all potions have corresponding canonical potions.

+## `added_automatically`

+This `PotionsAlchemicalProperty` join model has an attribute, `added_automatically`, to indicate when an alchemical property has been added to a potion automatically based on its canonical potion versus when it has been added by the user.